Train derails in Minnesota, sparking large fire and prompting evacuations

 An early morning train derailment in the small town of Raymond in west-central Minnesota started a large fire and resulted in evacuations, authorities said.

 The Kandiyohi County Sheriff's Department said several cars were burning and an evacuation zone was set up with a half-mile radius around the derailment site.
-A shelter was set up in a nearby church and the shelter was to be moved to a church later in the day.
+A shelter was set up in a nearby school and the shelter was to be moved to a church later in the day so the school could hold classes, CBS Minnesota reported, adding that some 150 people spent the night in the shelter.
 The Red Cross was assisting.

-Transportation Secretary Secretary Pete Buttigieg tweeted that the Federal Railroad Administration was on-scene and, "We are tracking closely as more details emerge and will be involved in investigation."
+Transportation Secretary Pete Buttigieg tweeted that the Federal Railroad Administration was on scene, saying, "We are tracking closely as more details emerge and will be involved in investigation."

 Raymond is a town of about 800 residents about two hours west of the Twin Cities, CBS Minnesota points out.